Arkansas Razorbacks men's basketball: First Glen Rose era (1933–42)

-Eugene Lambert (1942-49)
+Eugene Lambert (1942–49)

 Former Razorback and All-American Eugene Lambert took the coaching job starting in the 1942–43 season.
 Lambert found moderate success in his first season as head coach, posting a winning record and overseeing a first in program history by coaching the first freshman to play for the Razorback varsity squad, Paul Coleman.
 After winning a share of the Southwest Conference Championship for the 1943–44 season, Lambert and Arkansas were selected for the NCAA tournament for the second time in program history.
 However, the team was forced to withdraw after tragedy struck when a car accident injured two of their starters, Ben Jones and Deno Nichols, and killed Eugene Norris, a physical education teacher that accompanied the players on their trip.
 The next year the Hogs earned another tournament berth and advanced to the Final Four, losing to eventual champions Oklahoma A&M. The Razorbacks did not make the tournament again until the 1948–49 season, when the Hogs shared the SWC crown with Baylor and Rice.
 The Hogs lost in the first round of the regional, but won the third place game.
 The 1948–49 season was Lambert's last season coaching the Hogs.
 During Lambert's seven seasons, Arkansas won a share the Southwest Conference Championship twice, with three second-place finishes and never fell lower than third in the conference.
-Lambert's final record was 113-60 (.653).
+Lambert's final record was 113–60 (.653).

-Presley Askew (1949-52)
+Presley Askew (1949–52)

 Presley Askew took over for the 1949–50 season and coached through the 1951–52 season.
-Arkansas tied for first place in the Southwest Conference in Askew's first season, but bottomed out in his third and final season, posting the program's first losing record of 10-14 (4-8).
+Arkansas tied for first place in the Southwest Conference in Askew's first season, but bottomed out in his third and final season, posting the program's first losing record of 10–14 (4–8).
 The Razorbacks did not make the NCAA Tournament during Askew's tenure.
-Askew's overall record was 35-37 (.486), the first basketball coach to finish his career at Arkansas with a losing record, despite having a winning conference record of 19–17.
-Askew's three-season tenure is the shortest in Razorback basketball history.
+Askew's overall record was 35–37 (.486), the first basketball coach to finish his career at Arkansas with a losing record, despite having a winning conference record of 19–17.
+As of 2025, Askew's three-season tenure is the shortest in Razorback basketball history of non-interim head coaches that coached at least one game.